openslide/openslide/README.md

 The version on NKI-AI is forked by the AI for Oncology group at the Netherlands Cancer Institute to add some small changes to work with our scanners.
 * Allow the reading of a larger class of 3dhistech images.
+* Some Aperio scanners save `Mag` as float, adapted this accordingly.

 What is the license?